alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

   See `Background: Cross Stage Persistence`_.

 **level-correct**
-  TODO
+  A program where every use site of an identifier or class instance occurs at the same level as the level of the definition site.

 **top-level splice**
-  A splice whose body is at a negative level, a declaration splice or a quasiquoter.
+  A splice that does not have any enclosing quotes/splices (i.e. whose body is at a negative level), a declaration splice or a quasiquoter.